Kitware/CMake/Help/manual/cmake-instrumentation.7.rst

       Only available as of data version ``1.1``.

+    ``processMetrics``
+      .. versionadded:: 4.5

+      Enables collection of kernel-reported resource usage for the command.
+      When enabled, certain snippets will include a ``processMetrics`` field.

+      Only available as of data version ``1.2``.

     ``cdashSubmit``
       Enables including instrumentation data in CDash.
 This is equivalent to having the :envvar:`CTEST_USE_INSTRUMENTATION` environment